tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **ME:** What's the S-

 **JACK:** Society of the Anomalous and Paranormal.
 The thing you saw in the advert.
-Thought that'd be obvious.Damn, this guy's even douchier than I thought.
+Thought that'd be obvious.

+Damn, this guy's even douchier than I thought.

 **JACK**: So, what's *your* name?